| Romans 9:18-21 states: "Therefore hath he mercy

 acknowledge with John the beloved: "We love him,

+because he first loved us" (I John 4:19).
 C.H.
 Spurgeon was once preaching to a crowd of Methodists

 who were in opposition to the doctrine of Election, he said: